Mexican wolf: Conservation and recovery

-In June 2021, a year-old male Mexican gray wolf named Anubis travelled out of the Mexican Wolf Recovery Area and settled in the Coconino National Forest in central Arizona.
+In June 2021, a year-old male Mexican gray wolf named Anubis traveled out of the Mexican Wolf Recovery Area and settled in the Coconino National Forest in central Arizona.
 He was one of several Mexican gray wolves to have dispersed into the area over several years; the male individual may be the first permanent resident of Mexican gray wolves to settle in the Coconino National Forest.
 The U.S. Fish and Wildlife Service was ordered by the court to review the rule that caps the U.S. population at 325 wolves.
-A draft proposal is expected in the fall of 2021, but a final version is not due until July 2022.
 In 2021, a male Mexican gray wolf was stopped from crossing from New Mexico into Mexico by a section of border wall.
-As of March 30, 2022, there were approximately 196 Mexican gray wolves living in the wild of Arizona and New Mexico.
+2022 had the lowest number of mortalities (12 total) since 2017.